 Pharmaceutical regulations in the European Union (EU) are governed by a comprehensive framework aimed at ensuring the quality, safety, and efficacy of medicines by the central regulatory authority, European Medicines Agency (EMA).
 It is based in Amsterdam, Netherlands, and plays a critical role in the authorization and ongoing monitoring of medicines within the EU.

-The Regulatory framework for pharmaceutical products in the European Union (EU) is primarily governed by three main sets of regulations and directives:
+- The Regulatory framework for pharmaceutical products in the European Union (EU) is primarily governed by three main sets of regulations and directives:

-Regulation (EC) No 726/2004, a centralized procedure for the authorization of medicinal products in the EU.
+- Regulation (EC) No 726/2004, a centralized procedure for the authorization of medicinal products in the EU.
 Under this procedure, certain types of medicines, such as biotechnology products, orphan medicinal products, and products for certain diseases, must be evaluated and authorized centrally by the European Medicines Agency (EMA).

-Decentralized Procedure and Mutual Recognition Procedure (Directive 2001/83/EC) - The mutual recognition procedure allows a pharmaceutical company that has obtained a national marketing authorization in one EU member state to apply for mutual recognition in other member states on meeting the necessary criteria.
-The decentralized procedure allows a company to apply for marketing authorization simultaneously in multiple EU member states, with one member state acting as the "Reference Member State" coordinating the evaluation, and other member states acting as "Concerned Member States" recognizing the reference member state's decision.
+- The decentralized procedure allows a company to apply for marketing authorization simultaneously in multiple EU member states, with one member state acting as the “Reference Member State” coordinating the evaluation, and other member states acting as “Concerned Member States” recognizing the reference member state’s decision.

-The Pharmaceutical Legislation Package:
+Pharmaceutical Legislation Package:

 Directive 2001/83/EC and Directive 2001/82/EC: These directives are part of the pharmaceutical legislation package and lay down the rules for the authorization, distribution, and pharmacovigilance of human and veterinary medicinal products, respectively.